-Several scientific clinical trials have been done and the results proved that microneedling is a safe and effective therapeutic option for the treatment of scars.
+Several scientific clinical trials have been done and the results proved that microneedling is a safe and effective option for the treatment of scars.

 The most common side effect is minor skin irritation immediately following the procedure which is expected to happen.

 Possible other side effects after microneedling are:

 Bleeding is common after microneedling in office.
 Bleeding doesn't happen with the Banisher 2.0 since the bristles don't go deep enough.